What to do if you’ve received a blackmail email

 If you’ve received threatening emails and you’re confused due to the email’s content, keep reading and let us clear your mind.

-Also, bear in mind, at one.com, security is vital, and feel calm knowing that your information is safe with us.
+Also, bear in mind that at one.com, secure email hosting is vital.
+You can stay calm knowing that your information is safe with us.

 Password included in the email